Understanding Exterior Paint for Wood

 In most cases, you do get what you pay for when it comes to premium exterior paints.
 Duration is one of those paints that has never failed me on any of my exterior painting projects.
 I also use the interior version when I paint indoors.
 Both paints are from Sherwin Williams.
 Before I started using this paint, I used Super Paint successfully for a long time, but Duration is more flexible and holds up longer due to the acrylic co-polymers in the paint.

 Duration is advertised as a one coat paint, but the coverage really depends on the color you're painting over and the condition of the surface.
 It does cover better than other paints I've used.
 A little goes a long way.
 I painted the exterior of my house with this product and it covered in one coat, using white over white.
-The paint is very thick, yet it brushes on pretty good.
+The paint is very thick, yet it brushes on really smooth with ease.

 Super Paint Exterior Acrylic Latex